ysjin94/Slaying-the-Spire/README.md

 This project is built using ForgottenArbiter's spirecomm which communicates with Slay the Spire through his Communication Mod.

-Goals:

-Website

-improvements of existing ai based on certain categories like clear rate, and speed
+Goals: improvements of existing ai based on certain categories like clear rate, and speed by using Minimax algorithm.

-Steam workshop mod?
+Website : Empty for now

 |  | |
 | ---- | --- |
 |![draftbot card](utilities/draftbot.png)| <h2>Tech Used</h2><h3><br/><ul><li>Python</li><li>Website</li></li><li>Simple AI</li><li>Minimax algorithm</li></ul></h3>|